holoviz/panel/doc/tutorials/intermediate/test_todo.md

     assert task_list.status == "0 of 0 tasks completed"
 ```

 This test validates the behavior of creating a `TaskList` instance without any tasks.
-It checks if the task list initializes with an empty list, and if the status attributes are correctly set reflecting no tasks.
+It checks if the task list initializes with an empty list and if the status attributes are correctly set to reflect no tasks.

 ### `test_can_create_task_list_with_tasks`